kosson/ojs-tools/ojsxml/README.md

 -"68" - "Vol. 48 No. 1 (2022): Acta Quietem Machinarium"
 ```

-Now, what you need to do is to go to GUI, and for each article of the newly imported issue, unpublish it, go to the `Contributors`, and `Set primary contact`.
-Choose the first author.
+Now, what you need to do is to go to the GUI side of the OJS.
+Unpublish the imported issue, and for each article go to the `Contributors`, and `Set primary contact`.
+Choose the first author or the one you know is the primary contact.
 This will create the necessary links in the database.
 See below with only the first article set how it looks like.
 Observe the id numbers being filled in.

 ![](doc/img/Linkage-onearticle.png)